-If you, perchance, have swallowed the notion that these moral laws don't exist, or that you can invent them and discard them at your will, or if you think that only the ones that you actually happen to believe in actually apply to you, then you may be careening carelessly toward that cliff.
+If you, perchance, have swallowed the notion that these moral laws don’t exist; or that you can invent them and discard them at your will; or if you think that only the ones that you happen to believe in actually apply to you, then you may be careening carelessly toward that cliff.

-In my lifetime, my country has allowed the murder of 55 million of its own children.
+In my lifetime, my country has allowed the murder of over 50 million of its own children.

-In my lifetime, my country has invaded other nation states that did not invade or threaten to invade these United States, killing and maiming, in the process thousands of Americans and countless innocent occupants of those places.
+In my lifetime, my country has invaded other nation states that did not invade or threaten to invade these United States; and in the process, killing and maiming thousands of American troops and countless innocent occupants of those places.

-In my lifetime, my country has allowed its president, its legislature and courts, to lie and steal and commit treason with impunity.
+In my lifetime, my country has allowed its president, its legislature and its courts to lie and steal and commit treason with impunity.

 In my lifetime, my country has debased its currency by printing trillions of worthless Federal Reserve Notes that are backed by nothing but foolishness.

-These actions on the part of my country indicate that we no longer are acting in accordance with reality.
-It is not real to think that a person, or a people, can do these things without disastrous consequences.
+These actions on the part of my country indicate that we are no longer acting in accordance with reality.
+It is not realistic to think that a person, or a people, can do these things without disastrous consequences.